goby-lang/homebrew-goby/README.md

 ### 1. Create a New Binary File

-Create a `rooby` executable by running in the `rooby-lang/rooby` root directory:
+Create a `goby` executable by running in the `goby-lang/goby` root directory:

 ```
 go build *.go